kvitebjorn/project-euler/README.md

 # project-euler

-(asdf:load-system :project-euler)

-after compiling with sbcl, for faster solution times...
-(load "problem11.fasl")
+`(asdf:load-system :project-euler)` is enough to run the solutions.

+optionally, compile the solution file with `sbcl` then load for faster runtimes, for example `(load "problem11.fasl")`